snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-0.9.7-released-with-important-bug-fixes.md

 <h2><a name="shredding">1.
 Shredding bug fix and new shredding functionality</a></h2>

-We discovered a serious bug (#XXX) in the new shredding functionality released in Snowplow 0.9.6.
+We discovered a serious bug ([#939] [939]) in the new shredding functionality released in Snowplow 0.9.6.
 This bug meant that, for any enriched event which contained more than one JSON, none of those JSONs would be successfully shredded.
 Some examples of enriched events containing more than one JSON would be:

 * An unstructured event with a single custom context attached
 * A link click with a single custom context attached